RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 secret:
   manual.in:      # optionally list manual case with empty arguments
-# manual-2.in     # not listed but still fine.
+# manual-2.in     # not listed but .ans and .png are still generated.
   3.in: stdout.py 3
   4.in: cpp.cpp 4 # Similarly to validators, a generator can be a c++/java/.. file or directory
   10.in: